-- Each GroupServer product belongs beneath the gs namespace.
-Beneath that there are many others.
-For example, gs.group products deal with groups, while gs.profile products deal with people.
-Each part of the namespace is separated by dots.
-For example, the code that produces for the plain-text version of an email message is gs.group.list.email.text. - The root of each product contains the packaging information for that product, particularly in the setup.py file. - The Python code is within nested sub-directories beneath the product directory, such as gs/group/list/email/text.
+- The root of each product contains the packaging information for that product. - The configuration for setuptools, particularly in the files setup.py, setup.cfg, and MANIFEST.in.
+The first is the one with most of the information, in particular the dependencies for the package. - The README.rst, which appears on GitHub. - The COPYRIGHT.txt, and LICENSE.txt. - The documentation will be in the docs/ directory. - The Python code is within nested sub-directories beneath the product directory, such as gs/group/list/email/text.
 All but the last directory will have init.py files that set the directory up as a namespace directory.
-The last directory (text in this example) will have an init.py that may be blank.
+The last directory (text in this example) will have an init.py.
 It is necessary to turn the directory into a Python module.